conan-io/docs/reference/commands/creator/export-pkg.rst

   compute the proper ``package_id`` so its get associated with the correct settings and it works when consuming it.

-  If the files in the local workspace are:
+  If the files in the working folder are:

   .. code-block:: text